Anna Z. Saber

 Overview

-Anna Z. Saber is an attorney in the San Francisco office of Crowell & Moring, where she is a member of the Litigation Group.
+Anna Z. Saber is a counsel in the San Francisco office of Crowell & Moring, where she is a member of the Litigation Group.

 Anna has experience representing clients in state and federal courts in technology-related litigation involving trade secret and trademark misappropriation, copyright infringement and DMCA, cybersecurity and digital crimes, and complex commercial matters.
 Anna also has experience representing clients in employment disputes.